DexerMatters/dexerblog-docs/Notes/PLT/Essence of Incremental Parsers.md

 ### Insight 2: Use Precedence Levels

 From the EBNF way talked in the last session, we can notice some ideas about designing a left-recursive-descent parser.
 The way introduces repetition to eliminate the recursion.
+But what if there are two different left-recursive rules and we have to prioritize one over another one (e.t., addition over multiplication)?
+An explicit precedence is now required to solve the ambiguity.

 #### Precedence